Connect with others who understand.

 Medically reviewed by Vedran Radonić, M.D., Ph.D.

 Shortness of breath is one of the most common symptoms of pulmonary arterial hypertension (PAH).
-If you have shortness of breath, you may feel like you’re not getting enough air or that you can’t catch your breath.
+If you have shortness of breath from this lung disease, you may feel like you’re not getting enough air or that you can’t catch your breath.
+“My oxygen is at 98 percent, but I still get short of breath and it’s hard to breathe,” said a myPHteam member.

-Feeling breathless can significantly affect your quality of life and ability to take care of yourself.
-“The shortness of breath and fatigue is disabling,” shared a myPHteam member who was diagnosed with pulmonary hypertension.
+Feeling short of breath can deeply affect your quality of life and your ability to take care of yourself.
+“The shortness of breath and fatigue are disabling,” shared a member of myPHteam who was diagnosed with pulmonary hypertension.

 In this article, we’ll discuss how shortness of breath develops when you have PAH and how treatments can help.